 What would be the effect of the Germans saying no?
 My opinion is that we would see a situation not too dissimilar to what we saw happen in the USSR when the rules of economics could no longer be defied.
 The Greek system would collapse.
 If the Germans keep paying, however, they will see Spain, Portugal, Italy, and who knows whom else lining up for their dole.
 The EU, after all, is all about doles.
 Could even the mighty German ATM generate that much cash?

 Decades of insane leftist economics, of trying to repeal the laws of economics have created disaster for the people of Greece, and of Europe.
 These decades saw the destruction of private enterprise, and private incentive.
 The problem that has resulted is immense.
 In the end, the "solution" is a highly messy and painful one, and easy to prescribe from thousands of miles away but not so easy to live.
 Greece (probably Spain, Italy, and Portugal as well) must "default," real default not the fake "default" being conjured up by the Eurocrats.
 It must give up the Euro, and return to its own currency which will float in the international markets to its "true" value, and make Greece, in the long run, admittedly, a more attractive and affordable place to invest.
 This is not going to be simple or pretty.
-It is going to be horrendous, and might even need for Greece, much like Haiti in the interwar years, to come under international tutelage, maybe as a protectorate of Germany--something really unpalatable--to redo completely the Greek state.
+It will be horrendous, and might even require Greece, much like Haiti in the interwar years, to come under international tutelage, maybe as a protectorate of Germany--something really unpalatable--to redo completely the Greek state.
 Fantasies.
 I doubt these things will happen.

 What we see are the consequences of defying the age old rules of economics.
 Like gravity, you can for a bit, but, as that CW song wisely says, "falling feels like flying, for a little while."
 The Obama mis-administration might want to learn something from what is happening in Europe.
 They won't.
 They continue to insist on defying the laws of economics, and for a time "falling will feel like flying."
 And I am not speaking just about spending.
 They try to do it in the classic totalitarian way: they will reform us, literally, reform us to be perfect moral creatures who act only for the public good without thought for ourselves.
 They will decide how much medical care we need.
 They will decide if our salaries are excessive.
 They will control the horizontal and the vertical.
 Greed is bad!
 Advancement for you and your family is bad, unless it is with the sanction of a government program that insures we all "advance" together.
 These models of perfect people are exactly the ones our Founding Fathers rejected.